-If above option didnt resolve the issue, try to use google public DNS in place of DNS server address that most probably fix the problem.
+If the above option didn’t resolve the issue, try to use google public DNS in place of DNS server address that most probably fixes the problem.
 To do this

-- Again open Network connections window using ncpa.cpl command.
+- Again open the Network connections window using ncpa.cpl command.

 - Right-click on the Active network, Select Properties.

 - Double click on Internet Protocol Version 4 (TCP/IPv4).

 - Select Use the following DNS server addresses Radio button.

 - And Alternet DNS server to 184.108.40.206

 - Click OK to save your changes.